 Matricel - In October 2015, the Company signed a long-term supply agreement with Matricel GmbH for the ACI-Maix collagen membrane used in the manufacture of MACI.
 Matricel supplied ACI-Maix membranes used in the production of MACI when it was previously marketed outside the U.S. by Genzyme Corporation, a Sanofi company.
+The Company and Matricel amended the agreement on March 17, 2018.
 Under the agreement, the Company has committed to purchase annually approximately \$0.6 million per year.
+For the years ended December 31, 2016, 2017 and 2018, the Company has fulfilled this commitment.
 The agreement is effective until December 31, 2022 and contains a 5-year renewal option by the Company and an additional 5-year automatic renewal, unless otherwise terminated.